How Our Courses Work

 - An archive of recorded class lectures to download for listening or viewing later

 These course pages are typically made available before the course begins, so that you can access materials and start readings ahead of time, if you desire.
 The course pages will also be available after the end of the course, so that both credit students and auditors can continue discussions in the forums and access downloadable materials for review and further study.

 Credit students and discussion auditors will also engage in weekly or bi-weekly moderated discussion sessions using the classroom software.
 During these discussions, all participants will be able to talk directly with each other to present ideas, debate issues, and ask questions related to the course.

 The discussion sessions are moderated by Preceptors, who will be able to direct the course of the conversation as appropriate and when necessary.
-Each discussion group will be no larger than twelve participants (eight for our language-learning classes).
+Each discussion group will be no larger than twelve participants (ten for our language-learning classes).